leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 `macro` attribute.
 The compiler will take care of applying these function to the syntax for us before performing actual analysis of the input.
-This means that the only thing we have to do is declare our syntax with a specific name and bind a function of type `Lean.Macro` to it, let's try to reproduce the `LXOR` notation from the `Syntax` chapter:
+This means that the only thing we have to do is declare our syntax with a specific name and bind a function of type `Lean.Macro` to it.
+Let's try to reproduce the `LXOR` notation from the `Syntax` chapter:

 ```lean